PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockA/README.md

 ## Medal Challenges
 The medal courses for this block have been specifically selected to help boost your portfolio and extend your knowledge and expertise: actually getting your paper published.
 This would be the logical next step after doing a sociological research; whether you found what you were looking for or not!
+You can complete these challenges as a group or individually, and you can also finish them after the initial deadline!

 Your final (<mark>group</mark>) deliverable is a Data Management plan which contains:
 - [ ] Bronze medal: [Do part 1 of this course.](https://masterclasses.nature.com/online-course-in-scientific-writing-and-publishing/16507840?gclid=CjwKCAjw3qGYBhBSEiwAcnTRLhQOvV1NOUWlpNpbw0x9o5IdW8Q5P0v0AtFzxng2DIe28BHb-eM9YBoCOiwQAvD_BwE) For those of you unaware; Nature is the most prestigues scientific journal out there and just having their name somewhere on you CV/Linkedin will already help you gain attention!.